 Define the Right Audience

-To ensure content is valuable and relevant to the target audience, data center developers have to know exactly who these consumers are.
+To ensure content is valuable and relevant to the target audience, data center developers must know exactly who these consumers are.
 Buyer personas are invaluable in this respect.

-They make it easier to determine who the center’s clients are, what their goals, challenges, and pain points consist of, and how to create content that would appeal to them.
+They make it easier to determine the center’s clients, their goals, challenges, and pain points, and how to create content that would appeal to them.

 Create the Content They Need

 Once the buyer’s needs and interests are known, it is time to create content they will want to read and share.
-The creation strategy needs to lay out the content production process from start to finish as well as how it relates back to the center’s wider business goals.
+The creation strategy needs to lay out the content production process from start to finish and how it relates back to the center’s wider business goals.

-The latter is extremely important because every blog post, webinar, and other content items need to support the company’s growth objectives.
+The latter is extremely important because every blog post, webinar, and other content item must support the company’s growth objectives.

 To attract the right market, content creators must keep two things in mind:

 Potential buyers will always pay attention to content items that speak in a familiar tone, share timely and valuable advice, and answer their questions about the product or service.
-Acquiring the insights needed to produce these broadcasts is going to take more than a single HIPPO’s direction.
+Acquiring the insights needed to produce these broadcasts will take more than a single HIPPO’s direction.
 It also requires:

-- The careful collection and study of buyer habit throughout the consumer cycle
+• The careful collection and study of buyer habits throughout the consumer cycle

 Be Ready